Tipiokk/BrainSeg/README.md

 The ratio of the annotation dimensions must be equal to the ratio of the side dimensions, but the size in itself may be different.

-# Full process

-0) Have a folder of slides from an individual, named `SLIDE_FOLDER`
-1) Use PlotFast to trace the contour and export the file as svg using the Ctrl + E shortcut.
-The svg files are located in the `SVG_FOLDER`.
-The svg stem name must be similar to the one of the slide + the "seg" suffix.
-2) The svg files must be preprocessed and converted to png in order to form a proper mask dataset in a folder `FULL_MASK_FOLDER`.
-The `full_prepro_svg.py` command is used to generate that folder.
-3) These png files must be manually filled using paint on a Windows computer.
-4) [Optional] After, if not all masks are filled, the filled masks are moved to a `FILLED_MASK_FOLDER`.
-5) Use the command `generate_image_dataset.py` that uses the `SLIDE_FOLDER`,
-the `FILLED_MASK_FOLDER` and generates a `CURATION_DATASET_FOLDER`.
-6) Use the streamlit app using `poetry run streamlit run main_streamlit.py` Click on 001 to exclude the image and higher scores according to the mask quality
-7) Train a model using a notebook (a script is waiting to be done)
-8) Use `apply.sh` to apply a model on a whole slide, this will generate a png file
-9) Use `convert_png_svg.py` to convert png back to svg.
-You can also use another svg as template, predictions will be added to it (in a new file).